ChibiOS/ChibiOS/readme.txt

 - NEW: Modified the Virtual Timers management, now the callback is invoked not in lock mode.
 This change reduces the interrupt jitter caused by multiple timers used at same time.
+- NEW: Added board files and demo for Olimex LPC-P1343 (contributed by Johnny Halfmoon).

 *** 2.3.5 ***
 - FIX: Fixed RTC compile problem on STM32F103 (bug 3468445).